Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: Observations

 The first is called the curlometer current, or $\textbf{J}_{curl}$, which was calculated using \citeA{Dunlop1988}'s curlometer method to approximate gradients in the magnetic field, yielding Ampere’s law in the MHD approximation:

 {where $\textbf{B}$ is the magnetic field and $\mu_o$ is the permeability of free space.} $\textbf{J}_{curl}$ represents the current consistent with magnetic field perturbations and is thus a proxy for the total current density encountered by MMS during a magnetopause current sheet crossing as it contains current components parallel and perpendicular to the magnetic field including both ion and electron contributions.
-While $\textbf{J}_{curl}$ has been found to be less sensitive to small current structures than the current density calculated from plasma moments, also known as the FPI current, we decided to focus on using $\textbf{J}_{curl}$ as the average MMS separation during our time frame (2015–2018) was between {10 to 60 kms}, which is sufficiently close to consider the ion dominated CF current as well as any large scale currents in and around the diffusion regions in EDR events.
-This is in contrast to studies that have focused more heavily on the smaller scale, electron dominated currents of the EDR, which generally use the FPI current (e.g. \citeA{Lavraud2016}; \citeA{Phan2016}).
-We also considered the components of $\textbf{J}_{curl}$ parallel and perpendicular to the locally measured magnetic field $\textbf{B}$: $\textbf{J}_{curl \parallel}$ and $\textbf{J}_{curl \perp}$, defined as follows:
+While $\textbf{J}_{curl}$ has been found to be less sensitive to small current structures than the current density calculated from plasma moments, also known as the FPI current, we decided to focus on using $\textbf{J}_{curl}$ as the average MMS separation during our time frame (2015–2018) was between {10 to 60 kms}, which is sufficiently close to consider the {ion-dominated} CF current as well as any large scale currents in and around the diffusion regions in EDR events.
+This is in contrast to studies that have focused more heavily on the smaller scale, {electron-dominated} currents of the EDR, which generally use the FPI current (e.g. \citeA{Lavraud2016}; \citeA{Phan2016}). {Additionally, the curlometer current allows for a better comparison with diamagnetic currents which are estimated by using multi-spacecraft gradient measurements, thus meaning that both currents measure over the tetrahedron of the MMS spacecraft and under-resolve substructures in the same manner.} We also considered the components of $\textbf{J}_{curl}$ parallel and perpendicular to the locally measured magnetic field $\textbf{B}$: $\textbf{J}_{curl \parallel}$ and $\textbf{J}_{curl \perp}$, defined as follows:

 Note, $\textbf{B}$ is averaged across all four MMS spacecraft to match the curlometer method calculations.

 Along with $\textbf{J}_{curl}$, we looked at the ion and electron diamagnetic currents: $\textbf{J}_{dia \ Total_i}$ and $\textbf{J}_{dia \ Total_e}$ and their current components generated from temperature and density gradients, which were approximated using the curlometer method.
 Both the ion and electron diamagnetic currents and their density and temperature components were defined in the following manner, with their respective densities and temperatures, in the same way as \citeA{Beedle2022}: